 The question is, are we entitled to privacy rights on something that we publicly shared?

 Social media can help you stay connected to your peers, but it also opens you up to an increased level of scrutiny.
 Whether you agree or not, the reality is that you are being evaluated on your social presence.
+And to top that off, if you’re someone who buys Youtube likes, the journey to the top can be a little turbulent. buying youtube likes can feel awkward at first, because after you buy, you suddenly are exalted onto a position where you have higher chances of getting judged.

 Consider these statistics from Careerbuilder: